-The study of transformational change is important in times of change because these are periods when institutional dynamics are created and periods when they are easily observed (Rosenau 1997).
-Transformational change refers to significant changes in organizational structures, constitutive institutional principles, actual decision-making processes and/or collective and individual preferences, norms, identities and roles (March and Olsen 1998; Ruggie 1998, 874).
-The focus of this paper is on the end-point of actor transformation, not on the process of it (Alderson 2001).
-Arguably, actor transformation implies that IE officials evoke supranational and/or transgovernmental behavior and roles (Greenwood and Hinings 1996).
-It is also assumed a mutual relationship between these components: Acting in certain ways make actors better equipped to play particular roles, and by playing these roles the actor may over time take them for granted.
-Moreover, taken for granted roles may affect the roles that are played and the behavior evoked.
-Actors are strongly transformed if they activate supranational and transgovernmental ways of behavior and role perceptions in a more or less routinized fashion (Beyers and Trondal 2004; Zürn 2003).
-In sum, actor transformation implies that the roles and behavior evoked by IE civil servants are less biased by their country of origin than by supranational and professional affiliations, respectively.
-They become less focused on defending fixed national positions than by discovering and pursuing what is perceived as the 'common good' (supranational role) and scientifically correct (functional/transgovernmental role), respectively.
+Arguably, the internal dynamics of IEs are transformed to the extent that the role perceptions and behavioral patterns of IE officials move from row (i) to the rows (ii) and (iii) in Table 1.
+Hence, actor transformation implies that IE officials evoke supranational and/or transgovernmental behavior and roles (Greenwood and Hinings, 1996).
+The focus of this study is thus on the end-point of actor transformation, not on the process of it (Alderson, 2001).
+Moreover, it is also assumed a mutual relationship between actors' behavior and role: Acting in certain ways make actors better equipped to play particular roles, and by playing these roles the actor may over time take them for granted.
+Roles that are taken for granted may affect the roles that are played and the behavior evoked.
+We also suggest that actors are strongly transformed if they activate supranational and transgovernmental ways of behavior and role perceptions in a more or less routinized fashion (Beyers and Trondal, 2004; Zürn, 2003).
+In sum, actor transformation implies that the roles and behavior evoked by IE civil servants are less biased by their country of origin than by their routinized supranational and professional affiliations, respectively.
+They become less focused on defending fixed national positions than by discovering and pursuing what is perceived as the 'common good' (supranational role) and scientifically correct (transgovernmental role), respectively.

-The paper is sequenced as follows: The next section outlines a middle-range organization theory approach that suggests five generic variables that affect civil servants' decision-making behavior and role perceptions.
+The article is sequenced as follows: The next section outlines a middle-range organization theory approach that suggests five generic variables that are conducive to supranatioanlism and/or transgovernmentalism.
 The next section provides empirical observations of the behavior and roles evoked by civil servants of the European Commission, the OECD Secretariat and the WTO Secretariat.
-The discussion concludes that the mix of behavioral and role dynamics within the IEs are organizationally contingent and more complex than assumed by IR theoretical orthodoxy.
+The concern here is to illustrate the assumed relationships between the five hypotheses and the behavioral dynamics among IE officials.
+The discussion concludes that the mix of behavioral and role dynamics within IEs are organizationally contingent and more complex than assumed by IR theoretical orthodoxy.
 IE officials are expected to perform increasingly more complex tasks of representation.
-The paper highlights that the IEs of the EU, the OECD and the WTO seem to share important behavioral dynamics due to organizational similarities.
+The article highlights that IEs seem to share important behavioral dynamics due to several organizational similarities.